joshuawright11/fusion/README.md

 }
 ```

 Simple.
 Your logs will be properly sent to your remote logger.
-Now let's say you want to run unit tests that test creating a user account.
-You probably don't want to spam up your remote logger with a bunch of dummy logs, instead if would make more sense just to log everything to the console so you can debug if necessary.
+But let's say you want to run unit tests that test creating a user account.
+You probably don't want to spam up your remote logger with a bunch of dummy logs.
+Instead it would make more sense just to log everything to the console so you can debug if necessary.

 But this means that you'll need to provide a different instance of `Logger` everywhere you are using it, which could be hundreds of places.
 Fortunately, since you're using dependency injecion, this is a piece of cake.